konvajs/site/source/docs/events/Keyboard_Events.md

 1. Listen global events on `window` object
 2. Or make stage container focusable with `tabIndex` property and listen events on it.

-Instructions: move shape with arrows
+Instructions: click on stage to focus it, move a shape with arrows

 {% iframe /downloads/code/events/Keyboard_Events.html %}